Accordion

 2. If the Accordion does not appear in the Content Tree, close the page’s Data node and expand it again to refresh the Content Tree.

-3. In the Content Tree, expand Content > MSU > sitename > Home > page name > Data.
+3. In the Content Tree, expand Content > MSU > site name > Home > page name > Data.

 4. Locate and expand the Accordion component.